adiozdaniel/ascii-art/README.md

 EX: go run . --color=<color> <letters to be colored> "something" standard
 ```

-But explicitly telling your program the intend like `go run . --output=something` will lead you to output features.
+But explicitly telling your program the intended use, such as `go run . --output=sample.txt something`, will prompt the program to use the file interface.

 ## Authors